 Pic: “Sumazau Dance” by Abdullah Ehlid Al Walid bin Luli

-Some painting is for sale, the prices range from RM80 to 2,500 (≈USD24-760).
+Some paintings are for sale, the prices range from 3 to 5 digits.
 I think the local art works are really undervalued, consider artists in other countries can sell each piece for a few thousands US dollars.
 Probably the local market is small, so they have to lower the price for a living..
 FYI, Sabah Art Gallery accepts payment by cash and cheque only.
 If you plan to buy any painting, you have to come during government office hours (Mon-Fri: 8am-5pm), or there will be no staff to process your order.

 Sabah Art Gallery is the first Green Building in Sabah (and 1st green public gallery in Malaysia) because it uses various methods and technologies to save energy and water. e.g. solar panels, movement sensor light, rain water harvesting system, good heat insulation.
 The translucent roof also allows more sunlight to lit up the interior.